OpenMined/PySyft/README_NEW.md

 <img align="right" src="packages/syft/docs/img/logo_big_dark.png#gh-dark-mode-only" alt="Syft" height="250" style="padding-left:30px;">

-`Syft` is OpenMined's `open source` library that provides `secure` and `private` Deep Learning in Python.
+`Syft` is OpenMined's `open source` stack that provides `secure` and `private` Data Science in Python.
 Syft decouples `private data` from model training, using techniques like [Federated Learning](https://ai.googleblog.com/2017/04/federated-learning-collaborative.html), [Differential Privacy](https://en.wikipedia.org/wiki/Differential_privacy), and [Encrypted Computation](https://en.wikipedia.org/wiki/Homomorphic_encryption).
-This is done within main Deep Learning `frameworks` such as `PyTorch` and `TensorFlow` so that you as a `Data Scientist` can maintain your current workflow while using these new `privacy-enhancing techniques`.
+This is done with a `torch`-like interface and integration with `Deep Learning` frameworks so that you as a `Data Scientist` can maintain your current workflow while using these new `privacy-enhancing techniques`.

-### But what does it mean to use PySyft?
-How to incorporate these privacy-enhancing techniques into your work?
+### Why should I use Syft?

-Ultimately, `PySyft` sets the foundation of a framework for a `Data Scientist` to ask `questions` about a `dataset` and, within the `privacy limits` set by the `data owner`, get `answers` to those `questions`, all without needing a direct `copy or access` to the data itself.
+`Syft` allows a `Data Scientist` to ask `questions` about a `dataset` and, within `privacy limits` set by the `data owner`, get `answers` to those `questions`, all without obtaining a `copy` of the data itself.
 We call this process `Remote Data Science`.
-It means in a wide variety of `domains` across society, current `tradeoffs` between the `benefits` of sharing information with someone (innovation, insights, scientific discovery, etc.) and the `risks` that they might `misuse` it (privacy invasion, IP theft, blackmail, etc.) will be broken.
+It means in a wide variety of `domains` across society, the current `risks` of sharing information (`copying` data) with someone such as, privacy invasion, IP theft and blackmail will no longer prevent the ability to utilize the vast `benefits` such as innovation, insights and scientific discovery.

 No more cold calls to get `access` to a dataset.
 No more weeks of `wait times` to get a `result` on your `query`.
 It also means `1000x more data` in every domain.
 PySyft opens the doors to a streamlined Data Scientist `workflow`, all with the individual's `privacy` at its heart.